alexandrutomescu/MixedPerfectPhylogeny/README.md

 	make

-This creates the executable
+This creates the executable:

 	mixedphylogeny

-Our implementation needs the free [Lemon library](http://lemon.cs.elte.hu/trac/lemon).
+Our implementation requires the free [Lemon library](http://lemon.cs.elte.hu/trac/lemon).
 We provide a pre-compiled version for Linux in the directory **lemon_binaries_linux**.
-If you use a different system, or this doesn't work for you, install Lemon as described in its manual, and modify our **makefile** to point to your installation of Lemon.
+If you use a different system or if this doesn't work for you, install Lemon as described in its manual and modify our **makefile** to point to your installation of Lemon.

 # 4. Running